alexandrebarachant/muse-lsl/README.md

 The code to perform these experiments is still available, but is now maintained in the [EEG Notebooks](https://github.com/neurotechx/eeg-notebooks) repository by the [NeuroTechX](https://neurotechx.com) community.

-## Integration into other projects
+## Usage as a Library

-If you want to integrate Muse LSL into your own Python project, you can import and use its functions as you would any Python package.
+If you want to integrate Muse LSL into your own Python project, you can import and use its functions as you would any Python library.
 Examples are available in the `examples` folder:

 ```Python
 from muselsl import stream, list_muses